Bodmer/TFT_Touch/README.md

     * TFT_Touch_Calibrate: to calibrate and test the screen
     * TFT_Touch_Draw_2-4 : a simple paint program

+To make things really easy the claibration sketch reports the setup() calibration code to use in your sketch via a serial port message.

 The library could be used with any graphics library but the examples use this one: